tigertext/android_sdk_demo/README.md

 #TT SDK MANAGERS

-There are following manager provided by TT api.
+There are individual manager classes provided by TT api.
 All the managers are singleton and each object can be retrieved by TT.getInstance().getManagerName().

 1. TigertextAccountManager : This is used to login and logout calls.
 It provides appropriate callbacks for login and logout success and failure.